mwcproject/mwc-qt-wallet/DOC_QA/testing_scenario.md

 Enable Network, wait for some time<br>
 Validate: MQS & Tor connection become green.

-Check notification: We are expecting one message that Lesteners was started, and one that they was stopped.

 Try simulate Network dusruptions for intervals 30 sec, 1 min, 5 min, 10 min.
 Check if wallet was able to restore

 Close the wallet.